animikhaich/NeRF-Editing-GP/README.md

 bash post_training.sh
 ```

-# Deform the mesh: Kathakoli, edit this.
+# Deform the mesh:
 Download blender from here: https://www.blender.org/download/
+# Use blender deformations to deform the mesh

 Post deformation, run the following script to render the deformed mesh.
 ```bash